Camino del Cid

-The Way of El Cid (El Camino del Cid) is a cultural and tourist route that crosses Spain from the northwest to the southeast, from Castilla to the Mediterranean coast.
-It follows the history and the legend of Rodrigo Díaz de Vivar, El Cid Campeador, a medieval knight of the 11th century and one of Spain’s greatest characters.
-El Cid is not only a literary character, but also a historical figure.

-The main travel guide on the route is the Cantar de mio Cid, the great Hispanic medieval epic poem written at the end of the 12th century or beginning of the 13th.
-It tells of the adventures of El Cid Campeador as from his exile, fighting to survive against Moors and Christians.
+El Camino del Cid ("The Way of the Cid") is a cultural and tourist route that crosses Spain from Castile and León in the northwest to Alicante and the Mediterranean coast in the southeast.
+It follows the history and the legend of Rodrigo Díaz de Vivar, known as El Cid, a medieval knight of the 11th century who is one of Spain’s most important folk heroes.
+El Cid is also a well-known literary character as the protagonist of El Cantar de mio Cid, a Spanish medieval epic poem written at the end of the 12th century or beginning of the 13th.
+The main travel guide for the route is the Cantar itself, which tells of the adventures of El Cid following his exile, fighting to survive against both Moors and Christians.

-The route crosses eight Spanish provinces (Burgos, Soria, Guadalajara, Zaragoza, Teruel, Castellón, Valencia and Alicante) belonging to four Autonomous Communities (Castile and Leon, Castilla-La Mancha, Aragon and Valencian Community).
-Owing to its length (around 1400 kilometres of tracks and 2000 km of roads), the Way of El Cid is divided into interconnected thematic routes from 50 to 300 km approximately.
+The route crosses eight Spanish provinces (Burgos, Soria, Guadalajara, Zaragoza, Teruel, Castellón, Valencia and Alicante) belonging to four Autonomous Communities (Castile and Leon, Castilla-La Mancha, Aragon and the Valencian Community).
+Owing to its great length, around 1400 kilometres of tracks and 2000 km of roads, the Camino del Cid is divided into interconnected thematic routes, each approximately 50 to 300 km in length.